Malachi-H/Obsidian-Software-Flashcards/Sorting Algorithms.md

 - Selection Sort

-What is does bubble sort do?
+What does bubble sort do?
 ?
 Swaps adjacent values to "bubble" the larger/smaller values to the end/begging of the list